 what we see, what we hear…

-what we sense, in fact, is all a form of communication designed by nature and by ourselves, using colour, texture, shape, sound, smell and a host of other criteria, in order to motivate, influence thinking, educate, charm, incite emotion, convey a desire and to encourage a positive outcome.
+what we sense, in fact, is all a form of communication designed by nature and by ourselves, using colour, texture, shape, sound, smell and a host of other criteria, in order to motivate, influence thinking, educate, charm, incite emotion, convey a desire and to encourage a positive, successful outcome.

 Design communicates a ‘message’—be it graphic, two dimensional design, that of architecture, media and of many other disciplines.